 2.)
 Eat Your Way to Health

-In addition to frequent hand washing, you can increase your intake of immune boosting foods like fresh, organic fruits, dark, leafy greens and cruciferous vegetables while also adding supplements to your daily routine including:
+In addition to frequent hand washing, you can increase your intake of immune-boosting foods like fresh, organic fruits, dark, leafy greens, and cruciferous vegetables while also adding supplements (you could look here) to your daily routine including:

 a.)
 Apple Cider Vinegar.
 This will help keep your body more alkaline (keeping pH levels balanced) which can help ward off colds and flu germs.